aspatton/udacity_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Azure Machine Learning allows for hyperparameter training through Hyperdrive experiments.
 This process launches multiple child runs, each with a different hyperparameter configuration.
 After all, runs are complete; the best model can be evaluated and registered to the Azure Machine Learning Studio.
 This project uses this approach to find the best model to use with provided dataset.

-### --> Output of running experiments, environment available in the img subdirectory - files named accordingly <--
+### --> Output of running experiments, environment available in the img subdirectory

 ## Summary